Denver44/28.Docker-Node_and_Express/README.md

 - -v %cd%:/app:ro using this command we cannot create file or folder in container from container.
 - This is good for security reasons as we don't want that some one change our source code from our local dir.

+# Key Takeaways on Volumes that build during spinning up a container

+- The volume which is listed from running the docker volume ls command is the anonymous volume that is created while building up the container.
+- docker run -v %cd%:/app:ro -v /app/node_modules --env-file ./.env -p 3000:4000 -d --name container-name image-name
+- Here the node_modules folder is preserved us for every time by the docker and that's why the volume is created by the docker.
+- We can delete them by running docker volume rm volume_id
+- Another command is docker volume prune this will delete the volume which is not in use.